dhairs/College-Notes/Technologies/Embedded/Testing/VectorCAST.md

 Seems very industry oriented software testing.
 Very very difficult to set up, seems like companies are moving away from it.

-Doesn't actualy provide direct CI, works as an integration with
+Doesn't actually seem to provide direct CI, works as an integration with existing solutions.